Burdwan division: Economy

 Coalmining in India first started in the Raniganj Coalfield.
 Presently, Eastern Coalfields has been producing around 30 million tonnes per annum from its open cast mines, it has been modernising its underground mines to produce around 10 million tonnes per annum from its underground mines.

-The western and southern part of the division are highly industrialized.
+The western and southern part of the division are highly industrialised.
 IISCO Steel Plant of Steel Authority of India at Burnpur has a crude steel production capacity of 2.5 million tonnes per year.

 Chittaranjan Locomotive Works is one of the largest electric locomotive manufacturers in the world.
 Established in 1950, it produced steam locomotives up to 1972.
 Ballavpur Paper Mnfg.
 Ltd. (earlier Bengal Paper Mill) at Ballavpur started production in 2009 after revamp.

 Durgapur Steel Plant of Steel Authority of India, set up in the fifties, has a rated capacity of 2.2 million tonnes of crude steel, after expansion and modernisation.
 The plant is consistently performing at beyond its rated capacity.

 Amongst the industrial areas in the division are: Durgapur Industrial Area, Industrial Complex at Rajbandh, Industrial Estate at Kalyanpur, Asansol, Raniganj Industrial Estate, Panagarh Industrial Park, Aluminium and Non-Ferrous Metal Park and Salanpur Industrial Park.